local-resilience-tech/local-resilience-tech/content/docs/node_stewards/initial_setup/sd_card_setup.md

 ### Customisation

 This section has a bunch of setup options which can be pretty helpful for setting up a new Pi.
 Things that are chosen here are specific to a particular Pi though, such as hostname and Wi-Fi password.
-It's pretty simple to set these later, so we're recommending an approach of leaving these settings alone so that this SD Card remains generic (at least for a given Ubuntu version and Pi model).
-Press "Skip customisation".
+We're going to leave a bunch of this to setup later, but we recommend filling out just the **Localisation** section for now.

+Localisation asks you to fill out your:

+- **Capital city** (and Country), eg: _Canberra (Australia)_
+- **Time zone**, eg: _Australia/Melbourne_
+- **Keyboard layout**, eg: _au_

+One particular reason why it's important to do this is that there are different standards for Wi-Fi in different countries.
+Presuming your group is all in the same country and timezone, setting this up still leaves your SD card able to be used amongst any of your collaborators.

+So, hit "Next" on all of the steps, leaving them blank, except for "Localisation" which you fill out with your local details.
+Then hit "Next" to move to the next section.

 ### Write image